Surfing-Chef/sc-boilerplate/README.md

   3. Search for `Text Domain: _s` in style.css.
   4. Search for <code>&nbsp;\_s</code> (with a space before it) to capture DocBlocks.
   5. Search for `_s-` to capture prefixed handles.
-  6. Search for `@package _s` to capture template package definitions.
+  6. Search for `@package tuffbeans` to capture template package definitions.

   OR